 - Has your child had pneumonia or bronchitis more than once in any given year?

-“Asthma is a challenging and dynamic disease, often running in families and causing great morbidity and mortality,” said Mark A. Brockman Jr., M.D., pediatrician with Norton Children’s Medical Associates – Iroquois.
+“Asthma is a challenging and dynamic disease, often running in families and causing great morbidity and mortality,” said Mark A. Brockman Jr., M.D., pediatrician with Norton Children’s Medical Group – Iroquois.
 “It can be difficult to control and confusing for parents and children to understand, especially when multiple medications are needed.
 Ask plenty of questions and work with your doctor to establish an asthma action plan.”